| Audience | Data teams, platform admins, FinOps |

 FROM `region-REGION_NAME`.INFORMATION_SCHEMA.JOBS

-WHERE EXISTS (SELECT 1 FROM UNNEST(labels) WHERE key = 'hightouch_sync_id')
+WHERE EXISTS (SELECT 1 FROM UNNEST(labels) WHERE key = 'hightouch_workspace_id')

 ORDER BY creation_time DESC;

-Use query tags to attribute warehouse compute costs to specific syncs, audiences, or teams.
+Use query tags to attribute warehouse compute usage to specific syncs, audiences, or destinations.
 The general pattern is to group your warehouse's query history by the Hightouch tag that matches the dimension you care about.
 For background on what drives warehouse compute in Hightouch, see Manage warehouse compute.

 This Databricks example groups total runtime by sync_id: